bgirlcoolcat/lowbar/README.md

 #### Lowbar II: Advanced methods

 These methods implemented are a little trickier.
-Many of them are utility methods for functions, such as throttle which stops a function being called more often than requested.
+Many of them are utility methods for functions.

 - once
 - negate
 - shuffle
 - invoke
-- sortBy
-- zip
-- sortedIndex
-- flatten
-- intersection
-- difference
-- memoize
-- delay
-- where
-- throttle
-- partial

 The project was completed using test-driven development (TDD) and heavily references the APIs of the following:
 - [The Mocha Test Framework](https://mochajs.org/)